stdlib-js/stdlib/docs/development.md

 ## Installation

-To install vendor dependencies (**optional**),
+To install external libraries (**optional**),

 ```bash
 $ make install-deps
 ```

-While vendor dependencies are not always required, installing these dependencies may aid development and unlock performance benefits, especially when developing numeric computation facilities.
-Note, however, that installing vendor dependencies may take considerable time (>30 minutes).
+While external library dependencies are not always required, installing these dependencies may aid development and unlock performance benefits, especially when developing numeric computation facilities.
+Note, however, that installing external library dependencies may take considerable time (>30 minutes).

 To install language dependencies (**optional**),